thisisobate/kyverno-website/src/content/docs/policies/other/deny-commands-in-exec-probe/deny-commands-in-exec-probe.md

 ---
-title: "Deny Commands in Exec Probe"
+title: 'Deny Commands in Exec Probe'
 category: Other
 version: 1.9.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Developers may feel compelled to use simple shell commands as a workaround to creating "proper" liveness or readiness probes for a Pod.
 Such a practice can be discouraged via detection of those commands.
 This policy prevents the use of certain commands `jcmd`, `ps`, or `ls` if found in a Pod's liveness exec probe.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/deny-commands-in-exec-probe/deny-commands-in-exec-probe.yaml" target="-blank">/other/deny-commands-in-exec-probe/deny-commands-in-exec-probe.yaml</a>

 ```yaml